 Handing in the final copy of my first objective memorandum was one of the moments I am most proud of in my first year of law school.

-Saige E. Jutras is a JD ’17 candidate at Suffolk University Law School.
-She is Editor-in-Chief of Suffolk University Law Review, a member of the Duberstein National Moot Court team, and alumni coordinator for the Women’s Law Association.
+Saige (Jutras) Oftedal JD ’17 is an associate in the business department of Choate, Hall & Stewart in Boston.
+While at Suffolk Law, Jutras was Editor-in-Chief of Suffolk University Law Review, a member of the Duberstein National Moot Court team, and alumni coordinator for the Women’s Law Association.
 During the summer after her first year, she worked as a judicial intern for the Hon.
 Timothy S. Hillman in the U.S. District Court for the District of Massachusetts.

 Learn more about Suffolk Law School’s Legal Practice Skills program at suffolk.edu/law/lps.